 Movember is here – the annual campaign where men from around the world grow a moustache to help raise awareness for men’s health.

-The global campaign is raising funds and awareness around a number of men’s health issues including prostate and testicular cancer, as well as poor mental health and physical inactivity.
+The global initiative aims to raise awareness around a number of men’s health issues including prostate and testicular cancer, as well as poor mental health and physical inactivity.
 From husbands to sons, brothers and friends, Movember is a great opportunity to help make sure the men in our lives are fighting fit.

 A month of men’s health

 Men all around us sporting moustaches over the month of November helps promote fresh conversation about the health issues that men face.
-This year, the campaign is centred around three major themes:
+This year, the campaign is centred around a few key areas:

 - Prostate and testicular cancer – The campaign raises funds for services that contribute to researching and curing cancer, as well as improving the lives of those living with it.